by-the-fireplace/tausworthe-PRN-analysis/README.md

 An introduction to Tausworthe PRN generator: https://homes.luddy.indiana.edu/kapadia/project2/node9.html

+First setup conda virtual environment:

+`cd tausworthe-PRN-analysis`

+`conda env create -f environment.yml`

+`conda activate tausworthe`

-To repeat the analysis, run `analysis.py` and changing the PRN size.
+To repeat the analysis, changing the value of `SIZE` in `analysis.py` and run `python analysis.py`.

 Figures will be saved in `./figs` and statistical reports will be saved in `./kstests`